-The SEN section can be contacted on 020 3373 1810 or by post to 0-25 SEND service, Newham Dockside, 1000 Dockside Road, London E16 2QU.
+The SEN section can be contacted on 020 3373 1810 or by post to SEN section, Newham Dockside, 1000 Dockside Road, London E16 2QU.
 Alternatively email sen@newham.gov.uk

-Resourced provision in primary and nursery schools The local authority reserves places in 16 primary schools and one nursery school for a small number of pupils with special educational needs.
+Resourced provision in primary and nursery schools

+The local authority reserves places in 16 primary schools and one nursery school for a small number of pupils with special educational needs.
 For September 2018 two new provisions have opened and one existing provision has expanded.